 - Reheat: Warm on the stove over low heat until warmed through.
 Alternatively, reheat in the microwave using 30 – 60 intervals, stirring between each, until warmed through.

 Serve this chickpea stew alone or pair with any of these sides for an even heartier meal:

 - Grain: Serve with white rice, brown rice, or this Cilantro-Lime Rice.
-It would be great with couscous or quinoa as well, you can make this Instant Pot Quinoa while the stew is cooking.
+It would be great with couscous too!
+Or for grain-free, quinoa is a great choice.
+You can make this Instant Pot Quinoa while the stew is cooking.